guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec-terms-keynotes.md

 ### Certificate stapling
 Used by web server to provide certificate validity.

+### Certificate trust errors
+Check if certificate is valid and is added to trusted root CA store on the local machine.
+Deleting local cache will remove certificate from trusted root CAs.

+### CPU Throttling
+Used to slow down processing -> reduces power consumption and heat.

 ### Data labeling
 - Data owners decide how the data is labeled (top secret, public, etc.).